Tanhua'an Road station

-Tanhua'an Rooad (昙花庵路) is a metro station on Line 6 of the Hangzhou Metro in China.
+Tanhua'an Rooad (昙花庵路 (曇花庵路)) is a metro station on Line 6 of the Hangzhou Metro in China.
 It is located in Shangcheng District of Hangzhou, the capital city of the Chinese province of Zhejiang.
 It opened on 6 November 2021.

+Station layout

+Tanhua'an Road has three levels: a reserved space for underground mall, a concourse, and an island platform with two tracks for line 6.